rgrizzell/CircuitPython_GT911/README.rst

 or individual libraries can be installed using
 `circup <https://github.com/adafruit/circup>`_.

 Installing from PyPI
 =====================
+.. note:: This library is not available on PyPI yet.
+Install documentation is included as a standard element.
+Stay tuned for PyPI availability!

+.. todo:: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/circuitpython-gt911/>`_.